 The Wall Street Journal, 24 June 2006, “Money advice, by the book” — Bloggers are getting in on the act of sorting through the personal-finance reads, too…J.D.
 Roth, who in April created his own web site called Get Rich Slowly…sounds like a character in a personal-finance tale of woe himself, who talks of being overloaded with debt, reckless spending, and hungry for get-rich-quick schemes, before realizing there was a better way to manage his finances.
 Now, he says, he reads a couple of books in the genre every month.

-Speaking for Get Rich Slowly, I’ve also participated in many interviews, including those listed below.
+Speaking for Get Rich Slowly, J.D. has also participated in many interviews, including those listed below.
 (Interviews marked with an ** are audio interviews.)

 - The Frisky: Money 101: How To Save Even When You’re Living Paycheck To Paycheck (15 July 2010)